Historic ‘Big Boy’ locomotive rolls into Shreveport

 It was the last stop in Louisiana on Big Boy’s 10 state tour.

-The 7,000 horsepower, 17 foot tall, 610 ton locomotive brought out train enthusiasts, who stood in awe of its massive size.
+The 7,000 horsepower, 17-feet tall, 610-ton locomotive brought out train enthusiasts, who stood in awe of its massive size.

-“I have model trains at home and I always wanted a Big Boy model train,” said 11-year-old train enthusiast Porter Newton.
+“I have model trains at home and I always wanted a Big Boy model train,” said Porter Newton, 11-year-old train enthusiast.
 “So I thought when I heard it was coming here to Shreveport, Hollywood Yard, why not come down?
 Why not give it a try?
 I’ve just been fascinated by it.”

 The train was retired by Union Pacific in 1961.
 Only eight of the trains remain intact, the other seven are in museums.

-According to Dickens, it took two and a half years to turn Big Boy from a coal burner to a diesel burner.
+According to Dickens, it took two and a half years to turn Big Boy from a coal to diesel burner.

 Big Boy has traveled about 2,300 of the roughly 4,000 miles on its trip.
 It now continues on its journey to Cheyenne, Wyoming.